Just enter your email address and receive our free monthly newsletter filled with the latest Ohio Events & Activities.

 Today there are 2 houses still standing that were stations on the Underground Railroad.
 One is the Moore House at Court and Mound Streets, and the Doddridge House at the southwest corner of Scioto and Mound Streets.

-Circleville is most noted for its big gourd festival: The Circleville Pumpkin Show.
+Each year 1000s of visitors descend upon Circleville in search of the Great Pumpkin.
+You can't mention Circleville without also mentioning pumpkins.
+Circleville is known for the Circleville Pumpkin Show.
 This annual event is one of largest festivals in the state and aptly called "The Greatest Free Show in the World."